Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 02/README.md

 ---

 #### **7. Listing All Containers**
-To view all containers on your system (both running and stopped):
+To view all containers on your system (both running, Exited and stopped):
 ```bash
 docker ps -a
 ```
 - This lists the container ID, name, status, and other metadata.
+- Container are only run till the time they do something otherwise they exit

 ---